namgk/dnr-editor/README.md

 * Nick O'Leary [@knolleary](http://twitter.com/knolleary)
 * Dave Conway-Jones [@ceejay](http://twitter.com/ceejay)

 DNR Editor is an extension of Node-RED inspired by Mike Blackstock [@mblackstock](http://twitter.com/mblackstock) and created by Nam Giang <kyng@ece.ubc.ca>

+This is a research project funded by NSERC that aims at designing a distributed application platform for the Internet of Things and Fog Computing.